kader93t/reaact-expensifyApp/ReadMe.md

 This app is built by using React for frontend and firebase for backend.

+The app is tested by using Jest framework.

 The link to view the application :

 https://react-training-expensifyapp.herokuapp.com